agatha2/Whacky-Weapons/README.md

 ---

-## Fun Modifications to Existing Flags You Might Try

-Totally optional, but might make things more interesting.
+## Potential Stock Flag Modifications Under Consideration

-- GM: make it super slow, but have an infinite turning rate.
+- GM: super slow, but high turning rate
+- V: leaves a trail of SW behind when at speed, like a sonic boom.
+Slow turn rate.
+- BU: fast, but below ground, so can only be hit by SW, and can't shoot